67 DV Homicides in Wisconsin in ’06-07

 On the other hand, it is more typical of society to teach boys who are old enough to play in a sandbox, “Boys don’t hit girls!”
 That is then being followed up with lessons that teach boys and young men that they never, under any circumstance, may be violent to a woman, that there is never an excuse for them.

 The other day, when I asked her whether her son was still single, the mother of a young man told me, “Yup, he is, but that is better than being black and blue all the time.”

 Whenever something did not please her, his girlfriend – whom he had lived with for a few years – beat him black and blue on a regular basis, scratched up his immaculate truck, kicked in the truck’s head- and tail lights and slashed the truck’s tires.

 The young man’s mother told me,

-He got rid of her and now she is with X [a young man whom we both know and who had a few years ago been the victim of a serious paternity fraud] and is continuing the same violent behaviour with him.
-Fortunately I taught him [her son] all his life not ever to hit a woman.
+He got rid of her and now she is with X [a young man whom we both know] and is continuing the same violent behaviour with him.
+Fortunately, I taught him [her son] all his life not ever to hit a woman.
 At least he did not go to jail and he doesn’t have a criminal record for defending himself, but he is better off single than being constantly black and blue; and, thankfully, there are no children.

-At what time in their lives do people learn to give and take respect for one another?
+At what time in their lives do people learn to have respect for one another?
 There is one thing that is certain in that regard.
-At least society tried, until the feminists and their fellow-travellers usurped power and control and began to create the rift between the sexes.
+At least society tried to do that, until the feminists and their fellow-travellers usurped power and control and began to create the rift between the sexes.